Generating Holistic 3D Human Motion from Speech: Dataset

 \textbf{Data Term.} The joint re-projection loss is the most important data objective function in SMPLify-X, as it optimizes the difference between joints extracted from the SMPL-X model, projected into the image, with joints predicted with OpenPose \cite{cao2017realtime}.
 Here we extend the data term by incorporating body silhouettes from DeepLab V3, facial landmarks from MediaPipe \cite{kartynnik2019real}, and facial shapes from MICA \cite{zielonka2022mica}.
 Further, we use a photometric loss between the rendered faces and the input image to better capture facial details.

 \textbf{Regularization.} Different regularization terms in SMPLify-X prevent the reconstruction of unrealistic bodies.
-To derive more reasonable regularizations, we explicitly take the video prior into account and make the following assumptions.
+To derive more reasonable regularizations, we explicitly take information about the video into account and make the following assumptions.
 First, the speaker in each video clip remains the same.
 This is further verified by a face recognition pipeline using the ArcFace model \cite{deng2019arcface}.
-So we can use a consistent parameter $\beta$ to represent the holistic body shape.
+So we can use consistent shape parameters $\beta$ to represent the holistic body shape.
 Second, the holistic body pose, facial expression, and environmental lighting in video clips change smoothly over time.
 This temporal smoothness assumption has proven useful in many previous approaches \cite{zielonka2022mica, yi2022mover}, and we observe similar improvements in our experiments.
-Third, the person's surface does not have self-penetration, which should be self-evident in the real world.
+Third, the person's surface does self-penetrate, which should be self-evident in the real world.

-Overall, the p-GT can be significantly improved by incorporating the aforementioned practices.
-The results are demonstrated in Figure \ref{fig:rec_results}, and we recommend watching the supplemental video for more intuitive comparisons.
+Overall, as shown in Figure \ref{fig:rec_results}, the p-GT can be significantly improved by incorporating the aforementioned practices.
+See more results in the supplemental video.